 But where are all those billions going?

-Let’s pull some insight from Pathmatics Explorer to see which social media sites are the cream of the ad crop.
+Let’s pull some insight from Pathmatics Explorer to learn more about the best social media sites for advertsing.

 Facebook is the most popular social media site to advertise on by far.
 That probably shouldn't come as a surprise given:

 - Facebook is the world’s third most visited website

 - Facebook has an over 55% social media market share in the US

 - Facebook’s self-serve advertising platform makes it simple to reach highly targeted audiences

 The majority of industries have prioritized Facebook over all other social media channels for advertising, including each of the top five highest ad spending industries — Consumer Packaged Goods (CPG), Financial Services, Retail, Media, and Pharma & Healthcare.
 All of which spent more on Facebook advertising than any other website.
 Period.

 As of writing, over the past 12 months, Retail was by far the biggest industry spender, dropping a cool $1.1 billion for Facebook ads.

 Which is the most any industry spent to advertise on a single website (social media or otherwise) over that period.